University of Valencia logo Logo Master's Degree in Advanced English Studies Logo del portal

 Research interests:

-• Comparative literature: gender, classical reception, philosophy and literature
+• Comparative literature: gender, classical reception, philosophy and English poetry

 • Gender and sexuality studies in Anglophone cultures